 Wonder.
 Wisdom.
 Words.
 Buddha Blossoms, Wild Chives are the first to appear in the garden each year, with beautiful Purple flowering blossoms, they are beautiful and couldn’t be easier to grow.
-Plant some in the garden and they will reappear every season without any tending, spreading and becoming more hardy and abundant yearly.
+Plant some in the garden and they will reappear every season without any tending, spreading and becoming more hardy and abundant each year.

 Freshly Picked Chive Blossoms, Nothing says ‘gourmet’ like a sprinkling of fresh flower blossoms or petals in a salad, a tiny bouquet of Johnny Jump-Ups in lemon-aid or on a birthday cake, or a sautéed Daylily bud in a stir fry.
 Edible flowers are a fun and easy way to add color and flavor, especially when you can pick them right from your own garden.
-Other flowers that taste as good as they look include: Nasturtiums, Marigolds, Calendula, Honeysuckle, Chamomile, Mint, Squash Blossoms, and Scarlet Runner Beans.
+Other flowers that taste as good as they look include: Nasturtiums, Marigolds, Calendula, Honeysuckle, Borage, Bee Balm, Chamomile, Anise Hyssop, Mint, Squash Blossoms, and Scarlet Runner Beans.
 With flavors ranging from bold and peppery to subtle and delicate.

 Chive Blossom Vinegar, Cut Chive Blossoms just as they are beginning to open, wash and pat dry, then stuff them into a jar.
 Fill with white vinegar to cover the Blossoms.
 Allow to seep in a cool dark place for 1-2 weeks.
 Strain and then refrigerate.
 It makes the prettiest pink Chive Blossom Vinegar that’s great for salads and marinades.